Rights retention

 Add rights retention statement

-When submitting your article or conference proceedings you should add the following statement to your manuscript:
+When submitting your article or conference proceedings you are advised to add the following statement to your manuscript:

 Funders and rights retention

 The University advises researchers to use rights retention on all your Plan S-funded submissions as a backstop to ensure compliance with your funder's open access policy.
-Using the rights retention text means that you as author have applied a CC BY copyright licence to the accepted manuscript.
-All you then need to do is send this to ORA, and the ORA team will do the rest.
+Please note that opting out of rights retention may mean that your article is non-compliant.

 The funders below all mention rights retention in their open access policies.
 Please see their funder pages for information on their requirements.